 Most people are rarely aware of their heart's movement in their chests.
 So when a person suddenly can feel their heart, thumping erratically it often sends them to the doctor.

-PAC's are a premature activation of the atria from a site different from the normal spark plug.
-They can occur singly, or in groups.
-They are felt as the typical turning over of the heart, and are extremely common.
-As I said, most people rarely feel them.
+PAC is a premature activation of the atria from a site different from the normal spark plug.
+It can occur singly, or in groups.
+It is felt as the typical turning over of the heart and is extremely common.
+As I said, most people rarely feel it.

-Yet, if they are felt it can seem strange, even unnerving.
-PAC's by themselves are rarely dangerous.
+Yet, if it is felt it can seem strange, even unnerving.
+PAC by itself is rarely dangerous.
 Medical studies have shown that many people have skipped heartbeats.

-PAC's show up in young people as well as older people.
-You can find them in people with normal hearts and in people whose hearts are abnormal.
-10-70% of normal people have PAC's.
+PAC shows up in young people as well as older people.
+You can find it in people with normal hearts and in people whose hearts are abnormal.

-In some people, however, they can lead to more serious cardiac arrhythmias.
-PACs can start Atrial Fibrillation.
-They may also be a sign of other heart conditions.
-If your heart muscle is weakened or you have an abnormality of the Mitral Valve (the valve between the left atrium and left ventricle) PAC's are very common
+In some people, however, it can lead to more serious cardiac arrhythmias.
+PAC can start atrial fibrillation.
+It may also be a sign of other heart conditions.
+If your heart muscle is weakened or you have an abnormality of the mitral valve (the valve between the left atrium and left ventricle) PAC is very common.

-Interestingly, PAC's are seen in the normal unborn fetus.
-They are also occur in healthy newborns.
-So having PAC's shouldn't overly worry you.
+Interestingly, PAC is also seen in the normal unborn fetus.
+It also occurs in healthy newborns.
+So having PAC shouldn't overly worry you.

-Another type of skipped beat is a Premature Ventricular Complex or PVC.
-PVCs arise from the lower chambers of the heart, the ventricles.
+Another type of skipped beat is a premature ventricular complex (PVC).
+PVC arise from the lower chambers of the heart, the ventricles.
 They may be found in normal people but are much more frequent in people with abnormalities of the heart.

-24 Hour Heart Monitor: Another test that can be performed is a 24-hour electrocardiogram.
-Here you wear a heart monitor that continuously records your heartbeat for 24 hours.
+24 Hour Heart Monitor: Another test that can be performed is a 24-hour test.
+Here you wear a specfic heart monitor, called a Holter monitor, that continuously records your heartbeat for 24 hours.
 Often the episodes that are causing skipped beats with be caught by this test.
-Yet, like the EKG if the abnormal rhythm isn't present during the time your heart skips then it can be missed.
+Yet, like the EKG, if the abnormal rhythm isn't present during the time your heart skips, then it can be missed.